 Collisions between a car and a semi-truck can be deadly.
-An estimated 475,000 large trucks are involved collisions every year.
+An estimated 475,000 large trucks are involved in collisions every year.
 This results in more than 140,000 injuries and 5,000 fatalities.
-These collisions are caused by distracted driving, over-tired, over-worked truck drivers, failure to properly maintain equipment, excessive speed and a host of other causes, all of which are preventable.
+These collisions are caused by distracted driving, over-tired, over-worked truck drivers, failure to properly maintain equipment, excessive speed, and a host of other causes, all of which are preventable.

 While the numbers vary each year, almost 30 percent of large truck accidents in 2015 were caused when trucks were rear-ended.
 Almost 30 percent of those killed in large truck accidents the same year were involved in head-on collisions.
 This data suggests that motorists tailgate large trucks and do not give them enough time to slow down or stop.
-Drivers might also try to pass large trucks or cross the center lane when tired or distracted, which can lead to the head-on crashes.
+Drivers might also try to pass large trucks or cross the center lane when tired or distracted, which can lead to head-on crashes.

 Most truck drivers are likely not filled with road rage or reckless behaviors, but a truck driver could still be responsible for an accident that causes injuries.
 If negligence causes a preventable crash, a victim could file a personal injury claim in civil court to receive compensation.
 Fatigued driving could cause an accident if a trucker falls asleep or makes a mistake due to exhaustion.
 One may wish to consult an attorney when seeking damages related to a crash.